mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/cli/analysis-commands.md

 ### Example

-This will decompose the sound file into corresponding frequency components (using default flattop windo.
+This will decompose the sound file into corresponding frequency components (using default flattop window.

 ```bash
 mc spectrum-analysis -f machine.wav --passkey yourpasskey